The Dinner Party (The Vampire Diaries)

-"The Dinner Party" is the 15th episode of the second season of The CW television series, The Vampire Diaries and the 37th episode of the series overall.
-It originally aired on February 17, 2011.
-The episode was written by Andrew Chambliss and directed by Marcos Siega.
+"The Dinner Party" is the fifteenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 37th of the series.
+It aired on The CW on February 17, 2011.
+The episode was written by executive story editor Andrew Chambliss and directed by co-executive producer Marcos Siega.

 Plot

-Elena (Nina Dobrev) and Stefan (Paul Wesley) are still at the Gilbert's lake house where Elena reads Jonathan's new journal she and Stefan found in the secret room of the house.
+Elena (Nina Dobrev) and Stefan (Paul Wesley) are still at the Gilberts' lake house where Elena reads Jonathan's new journal she and Stefan found in the secret room of the house.
 Stefan is still mad at her for her decision to sacrifice herself to save her family and friends.
 While reading, Elena finds out that Stefan attacked Jonathan and tried to kill him but Jonathan did not die because of the Gilbert ring.
-Stefan starts telling Elena about his life after he first turn into a vampire and how different he was than he is now.
+Stefan starts telling Elena about his life after he first turned into a vampire and how different he was than he is now.

 Damon (Ian Somerhalder) plans to kill Elijah (Daniel Gillies) with the dagger that John (David Anders) gave him and he informs Stefan about it but they both hide it from Elena.
 Damon is at the Grill with Alaric (Matt Davis) and Andie (Dawn Olivieri) when Elijah comes in with Jenna (Sara Canning).
 Damon gets the opportunity and invites Elijah and everyone for dinner at the Salvatore house.

 Before the dinner, Damon visits Katherine at the tomb to let her know that he is going to kill Elijah and asks her if it is possible to kill an Original.
 Katherine says that there is no way he can kill Elijah but seems to change her mind when Damon mentions he has a dagger and the ash from an old oak tree and she starts begging him not to kill Elijah otherwise she will be stuck forever in the tomb since Elijah compelled her.
 She also offers to help them kill Klaus if Damon helps her get out of the tomb.
 Damon realizes from her reaction that the dagger can really kill an Original and leaves, leaving her behind.

 Jeremy (Steven R. McQueen) and Bonnie (Kat Graham) hang out at the Grill and Jeremy tries to ask Bonnie to come for dinner after they kissed when Luka (Bryton James) shows up and asks what they did to him.
 Bonnie pretends that she does not understand what he is talking about and when he gets persistent, Jeremy asks him to leave.
 Bonnie tells Jeremy that she has to practice so she can get stronger and Jeremy tells her that he can help her and Bonnie agrees to meet him later at his house.